core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 3. The client retrieves the CRI from the value of the Reply-From Option, and identifies the origin server whose addressing information is specified by the CRI.
 This allows the client to distinguish different responses as generated by different origin servers.

-   Optionally, the client may contact one or more of those servers individually, i.e., directly (bypassing the proxy) or indirectly (via a proxied unicast request).
+   Optionally, the client may contact one or more of those servers individually, i.e., directly (bypassing the proxy) or instead indirectly (via a proxied unicast request).
 To this end, the client composes the correct URI for the individual request to the origin server, by using the information specified in the CRI retrieved from the Reply-From Option.

    In order to individually reach the origin server again through the proxy, the client is not required to support the transport protocol indicated by 'scheme' in the CRI and used between the proxy and the origin server, in case the protocol is not CoAP over UDP (CRI scheme number: 0).